Clare Balding: Broadcasting career

 Balding became a trainee with BBC National Radio in 1994, working on BBC Radio 5 Live, Radio 1 (presenting the sport on the Chris Evans Breakfast Show), Radio 2 and Radio 4.
 In June 1995, she made her debut as a television presenter, introducing highlights of Royal Ascot.
 The following year she began presenting live, and in December 1997 she became the BBC's lead horse racing presenter after the retirement of Julian Wilson.
 In his autobiography Some You Win, published in 1998, Wilson revealed he had a strained relationship with Balding which led to him retiring in 1997.
 Balding has fronted coverage of the Grand National.

 Balding has reported from eight Olympic Games, starting for BBC Radio in Atlanta and for BBC Television in Sydney.
 For the Athens 2004 Games, Balding presented nightly highlights with Craig Doyle For the Beijing 2008 Games, Balding fronted coverage throughout the night of the early action from China.
 At the London 2012 Games, Balding anchored afternoon coverage, as well as being live from the diving, equestrian and swimming events.
 For the Rio 2016 Games, Balding presented the evening action with Mark Chapman, as well as being live from the velodrome.
-For the delayed Tokyo 2020 Games, Balding hosted the BBC's coverage of the Opening and Closing ceremonies, as well as a nightly highlights show with Alex Scott.
+For the delayed Tokyo 2020 Games, Balding hosted the BBC's coverage of the opening and closing ceremonies, as well as a nightly highlights show with Alex Scott.
 Balding again hosted coverage of the ceremonies for the Paris 2024 Games, as well as presenting the evening action from the studio and the swimming pool.

-Balding has also presented from five Winter Olympic Games for the BBC.
+Balding has also presented from seven Winter Olympic Games for the BBC.
 Balding was one of the lead presenters for the 2002 Salt Lake City Games.
 This was a position she took up again for the Turin 2006 Games.
 For the Vancouver 2010 Games, Balding anchored evening coverage of the events.
 In Sochi in 2014, Balding was a lead presenter of the Games.
 For the Pyeongchang 2018 Games, Balding was again a lead presenter.
 For the Beijing 2022 Games, Balding fronted a nightly highlights show of the day's events.
+At the 2026 Milano Cortina Games, Balding was the BBC's lead presenter, anchoring coverage of the evening's action live from Cortina d'Ampezzo.

 Balding has presented from five Commonwealth Games.
 At the Melbourne 2006 Games, Balding was one of the BBC's main presenters at the games.
 At the Delhi 2010 Games, Balding took up the same position.
 At the Glasgow 2014 Games, Balding presented from various events across the city, as well as co-hosting a nightly highlights show with Mark Chapman.
 At the Gold Coast 2018 Games, Balding anchored coverage live from Salford.
 For the Birmingham 2022 Games, Balding was the BBC's main presenter, anchoring the evening sessions of the games.